stylerw/thymedata/README.md

 These annotations label spans as EVENTs, TIMEX3s, DOCTIME or SECTIONTIME, and then link them temporally using TLINKs and ALINKs.
 Our annotation schema is derived from ISO-TimeML, with variations as described in [*Temporal Annotation in the Clinical Domain*](http://www.transacl.org/wp-content/uploads/2014/04/47.pdf), and is fully described in [The THYME Annotation Guidelines](http://clear.colorado.edu/compsem/documents/THYME%20Guidelines.pdf).

 For Clinical (_CLIN) and Radiology (_RAD) notes in both corpora, the Gold Standard notes have been double-annotated for temporal entities (EVENT, TIMEX3, DOCTIME,SECTIONTIME), adjudicated, and then double-annotated for relations (TLINK, ALINK) and adjudicated.
-The .gold.xml files for clinical and radiology notes are fully annotated.
+The .Gold_Temporal_Relation.xml files for clinical and radiology notes are fully annotated.

-The Pathology (_PATH) notes, because of their temporally-sparse nature, were not given later relations annotation, and thus, only provide information about temporal entities.
+The Pathology (_PATH) notes, because of their temporally-sparse nature, were not given later relations annotation.
+Thus, the .Gold_Temporal_Entities.xml files only provide information about temporal entities.

 #### Coreference Annotations